1712n/dn-institute/content/attacks/posts/2021-06-23-Haven-Protocol.md

 ## Summary

-Haven Protocol experienced a series of exploits that resulted in financial losses and raised concerns about the security of the platform.
-The exploits targeted various aspects of the protocol, including miner rewards, transaction validation, and conversion fees.
+Haven Protocol experienced a series of exploits that resulted in financial losses.
+The attacker [manipulated](https://havenprotocol.org/wp-content/uploads/2021/07/Technical-Overview-of-June-2021-Exploits.pdf) their transaction by modifying the proof-of-value and burnt/mint checks, setting the amount burnt/mint to 0.
+Since multiplying 0 by any value results in 0, the validation passed, allowing the attacker to proceed.
+By manipulating the output values, the attacker was able to mint an arbitrary amount.

 ## Attackers

 The identity of the attackers remains unknown.
+The attacker address involved in the Haven Protocol exploit is not publicly disclosed or known.

 ## Losses

+- The total losses amount to approximately $6,427,920
 - Approximately 125.66 xBTC with an estimated value of around $4,335,000 was obtained through the [exploits](https://cdn.havenprotocol.org/app/uploads/2021/07/Technical-Overview-of-June-2021-Exploits.pdf).
 - An amount of 202,920 xUSD, equivalent to approximately $202,920.
 - A total of 440,000 XHV with an approximate value of $1,540,000 was frozen in KuCoin.